3dcitydb/importer-exporter/README.md

   - PostgreSQL DBMS >= 9.6 with PostGIS extension >= 2.3
   - Oracle DBMS >= 10G R2 with Spatial or Locator option

 The 3D City Database Importer/Exporter can be run on any platform providing appropriate Java support.

-The 3D City Database Importer/Exporter can be run on any platform providing appropriate Java support.

 Documentation and literature